BrianP8701/swarmstar/README.md

 # Guiding Principles
 Aim to maximize the following:
 1. Simple
 2. General
 3. Autonomous
+4. Scalable

-Strategically build to take advantage of SOTA models, incorporating new modalities and emergent capabilities
+Strategically build to take advantage of SOTA models, incorporating new modalities and emergent capabilities.

 # Usage
 Not available yet.
 Still undergoing development before it's ready for use.

 # Architecture
 ## Design Principles
-    1. Heavy bias torwards action
+1. Heavy bias torwards action.
-    2. Communication should primarily be focused around requirements and directives
+2. Communication should primarily be focused around requirements and directives.
-    3. Aim for self sufficiency and autonomy
+3. Aim for self sufficiency and autonomy.
+Constantly automate.
+We will automate and eat the world.
+4. The swarm should be able to operate in a completely decentralized manner.

 ## Internal Swarm Communication